syncfusion-content/maui-docs/MAUI/Sunburst-Chart/Legend.md

 ---
 layout: post
-title: Legend in .NET MAUI Chart control | Syncfusion
+title: Legend in .NET MAUI Sunburst Chart control | Syncfusion
-description: This section explains about how to enable legend in Syncfusion .NET MAUI Chart (SfSunburstChart) control
+description: This section explains about how to enable legend in Syncfusion .NET MAUI Sunburst Chart control.
 platform: maui
 control: SfSunburstChart
 documentation: ug
 ---

-# Legend in .NET MAUI Chart
+# Legend in .NET MAUI Sunburst Chart

 Legends are used to represent the first level (i.e root level) of categories in the sunburst chart.